 Walter Hayward Francis Shewring was born on January 1, 1906, and educated at Bristol Grammar School.
-From there he continued his education, brillantly, at Oxford University, winning the Craven Scholarship and Chancellor's Prize for latin Prose.
+He continued his education at Oxford University, winning the Craven Scholarship and Chancellor's Prize for Latin Prose.
 While at university, he converted to Catholicism.
 In 1928, Shewring joined the faculty at Ampleforth College, Yorkshire, as Classics master.
-Indeed, he was a great scholar and expert tanslator of Greek and Latin prose and verse.
-Shewing was also a passionate scholar of Italy, the result of a vacation he spent there as a student on a travel grant from Oxford University.
-In addition, he was a distinguished musicologist, a writer and translator of hymns -- notably for the Westminster Hymnal -- as well as an important force in the revival of the classical organ.
-A number of his learned papers on organs appeared in musical journals and he served on the committee which designed the organ at the Royal Festival Hall.
+Shewring was also a distinguished musicologist, a writer and translator of hymns -- notably for the Westminster Hymnal -- as well as an important force in the revival of the classical organ.

-In his youth, Shewring had been an admirer of Eric Gill, and it was at Gill's house, Piggotts in Buckinghamshire, near High Wycombe, that he, a conscientious objector, spent the years during World War II as a farm hand.
+In his youth, Shewring had been an admirer of Eric Gill, and it was at Gill's house, Piggotts in Buckinghamshire, near High Wycombe, that he spent the years during World War II as a farm hand.
 Through his friendship with Gill, he was introduced to the intellectual and artistic circle that included Hilaire Belloc, Max Beerbohm, David Jones, Ezra Pound, Herbert Read, Edmund Rubbra, and Stanley Spencer.

 The Piggotts cirlce had a deep influence on Shewring, especially in ethics, aesthetics, and politics; and he was, therefore, the obvious choice as editor of Gill's letters.
 The development of certain eccentricities in Shewring's character -- such as his scorn for machinery -- has been attributed to his close association with Piggotts.
 He is said to have declined to use the telephone, even refusing to accept notification that he had been awarded the honor of Cavaliere dell'Ordine al Merito by Italy (1978), because it was announced to him via that device.
 In another instance, he spent a cold night in a hotel room because he thought the electric heater was a wireless set.